007revad/Synology_DSM_reinstall/README.md

   - If you need to re-install the same full release DSM version this is much easier than resetting the Synology.
   - It can also be used to roll back from an update version to the same full release version.
+  - It also prevents DSM auto-updating to "Update #" during reinstall.

 ### How to tell if a .pat file is a full release or a small update
   - <img src="images/tick.svg" width="15" height="15"> Full release DSM pat files are a over 200MB and named *DSM_model_build.pat* like **DSM_DS223_64570.pat**